US Navy conducts freedom of navigation operation in Indian waters without New Delhi's prior consent | Law-Order

 US Navy conducts freedom of navigation operation in Indian waters without New Delhi's prior consent

-India requires prior consent for military exercises or manoeuvres in its exclusive economic zone or continental shelf, a claim the statement said was inconsistent with international law.
+India requires that other countries should take prior consent from it to conduct military exercises or manoeuvres in its exclusive economic zone or continental shelf, which the US Navy statement claimed was inconsistent with international law.

 ''This freedom of navigation operation (“FONOP”) upheld the rights, freedoms, and lawful uses of the sea recognised in international law by challenging India’s excessive maritime claims,'' it said.